enagonius/Duimon-Mega-Bezel/Presets/README.md

 ![](images/Armor..Attack%20(World)-210405-164644.png)

-I have increased the phosphor persistence, glow, bloom, and eliminated scanlines to try and help simulate a vector display.
+I have increased the phosphor persistence, glow, and bloom, and eliminated scanlines to try and help simulate a vector display.

 It is with great joy that I celebrate the new shader release with the release of my Vectrex graphic.
 I hope it brings you equal joy.